 Glossary

-Like any area of study, missionary terminology can be complex and surprising.
-Sometimes seemingly straightforward or even biblical-sounding terms can have an unexpected meaning.
+Missionary terminology can be complex and surprising.
+Seemingly straightforward or even biblical-sounding terms can have unexpected meanings.
 Whether you’re new to missions or going deeper, this glossary can help.

 Access in Missions